blackhammer116/printf/README.md

 # The standard like printf function.
-* A project for a programe <a href=https://www.alxafrica.com/programme_post/full-stack-software-engineer/>@alx_se_programme</a> on how printf work and building on with a group of two.
+* A project for a programe <a href=https://www.alxafrica.com/programme_post/full-stack-software-engineer/>@alx_se_programme</a> on how printf work and building one with a group of two.

 ## What does printf do?
  - printf is a function that is used to perform formated printing in C language with some cool features like <a href=https://en.wikipedia.org/wiki/Printf_format_string> formated printing</a>